ruanbekker/containers-fan/content/posts/setup-linkding-bookmarks-manager.md

 ## REST API

-You can follow the [API Docs](https://github.com/sissbruecker/linkding/blob/master/docs/API.md) for more information,
+You can follow the [API Docs](https://github.com/sissbruecker/linkding/blob/master/docs/API.md) for more information, using an example to search for bookmarks with the term "docker":

 ```bash
 curl -sL -H "Authorization: Token ${LINKDING_API_TOKEN}" "https://linkding.${DOMAIN}/api/bookmarks?q=docker" | python3 -m json.tool